 One other word about AT&T's current network, which the carrier dubs 5G Evolution.
 That's not to be confused with 5G, which AT&T is in the process of rolling out.
-(We tested AT&T's 5G Plus network in Las Vegas, which is only available to select business customers.
-A 5G service built on low-band spectrum launched in December 2019 and will be available to more people, reaching 45 cities in mid-February.)
-Instead, 5G Evolution is a form of advanced LTE similar to what other carriers offer.
+We tested AT&T's 5G Plus network in Las Vegas, which is only available to select business customers.
+A 5G service built on low-band spectrum launched in December 2019 and is now available in 190 markets, as AT&T hopes to be nationwide by midyear.

 Plans (20/25 points)